Getting Started¶

 Current targets: - macOS: .zip, .dmg - Linux: .AppImage, .deb

-For the v0.0.0 public preview, macOS builds are intentionally unsigned while Apple Developer validation is pending.
+Release assets include checksums, SBOMs, and provenance.
+The v0.x preview line is intentionally unsigned until Apple Developer validation is configured.
 Verify any downloaded artifact against SHA256SUMS.txt, and use GitHub's provenance attestation when available:

 shasum -a 256 -c SHA256SUMS.txt

-gh attestation verify ./Open-Cowork-0.0.0-arm64.dmg --repo joe-broadhead/open-cowork
+gh attestation verify ./Open-Cowork-<version>-arm64.dmg --repo joe-broadhead/open-cowork

 First run¶